 ADHD can manifest in work, relationships, school, and other areas of life.
 Regarding academic performance, the disorder can negatively affect an individual’s readiness for learning, which can impact grades in an undesired way.
 It’s important to recognize the complexity and sometimes debilitating nature of the disorder as affected individuals navigate academic life and beyond.
 Doing so will encourage self-compassion and resourcefulness often required to overcome certain hurdles.
 While there is an association between ADHD and lower grades, there is also a positive association between pharmacological treatment and increased academic productivity.

-With the right resources, like campus services, tutoring, medical school application help, and optimal learning environments, people with ADHD can thrive academically.
+With the right resources, like campus services, tutoring, medical school admissions consulting, and optimal learning environments, people with ADHD can thrive academically.
 Again, many people don’t require major lifestyle changes to succeed, but others do.
 Accessing the campus wellness center is perhaps the best way to find resources applicable to applying for medical school.
 For example, if you need help writing a medical school letter of intent, campus services can connect you with the right resources.

 How to Get into Medical School with ADHD